 Internship and Job Search Strategies

-Download the Career Services guide to searching for jobs and internships.
+Download the Career Planning & Development Center's guide to searching for jobs and internships.
 The “Identify Employers Section” provides special assistance on how to find people in your fields of interest.

-Career Services‘ online job, internship and student employment job database also includes an employer directory.
+The Career Planning & Development Center‘s online job, internship and student employment job database also includes an employer directory.
 Find contacts from organizations that are already familiar with Webster.

 Campus or Departmental Events